-The additional shares of common stock that would be issuable to the holders of the Series B/B-1 Preferred Stock would have the same rights and privileges as the shares of the Company's currently authorized common stock.
-The issuance of the shares pursuant to the Series B/B-1 Preferred Stock will not affect the rights of the holders of outstanding common stock, but such issuances will have a dilutive effect on the existing stockholders, including on the voting power and economic rights of the existing stockholders, and may result in a decline in the price of the Company's common stock or in greater price volatility.
+The additional shares of common stock that would be issuable to the holders of the 2024 Convertible Notes would have the same rights and privileges as the shares of the Company's currently authorized common stock.
+The issuance of the shares pursuant to the 2024 Convertible Notes will not affect the rights of the holders of outstanding common stock, but such issuances will have a dilutive effect on the existing stockholders, including on the voting power and economic rights of the existing stockholders, and may result in a decline in the price of the Company's common stock or in greater price volatility.
 See "Description of Capital Stock" below.
-If the stockholders approve this proposal, the Company will be able to issue shares of its common stock in excess of 19.99% of the Company's outstanding shares of common stock as of March 13, 2024, including upon conversion from time to time of the Series B/B-1 Preferred Stock.
+If the stockholders approve this proposal, the Company will be able to issue shares of its common stock in excess of 19.99% of the Company's outstanding shares of common stock as of November 12, 2024, including upon conversion from time to time of the 2024 Convertible Notes.

-The Series B/B-1 Preferred Stock provides that a holder will not have the right to receive dividends or convert any portion of the Series B/B-1 Preferred Stock, to the extent that, after giving effect to the receipt of dividends or the conversion, the holder would beneficially own in excess of 4.99% of the Company's outstanding common stock (or, upon election of the holder, 9.99% of the Company's outstanding common stock).
-Unlike Nasdaq Rule 5635(d) and the corresponding provisions of the Series B/B-1 Preferred Stock, which limit the aggregate number of shares the Company may issue to holders of the Series B/B-1 Preferred Stock, this beneficial ownership limitation limits the number of shares a holder may beneficially own at any one time.
+The 2024 Convertible Notes provide that the Company will not effect any conversion of any principal of the 2024 Convertible Notes, and a holder of a note shall not have the right to convert any principal of the 2024 Convertible Notes, and the Company will not make any interest payment in shares of the Company's common stock, to the extent that, after giving effect to the receipt of dividends or the conversion, the holder would beneficially own in excess of 4.99% of the Company's outstanding common stock (or, upon election of the holder, 9.99% of the Company's outstanding common stock).
+Unlike Nasdaq Rule 5635(d) and the corresponding provisions of the 2024 Convertible Notes, which limit the aggregate number of shares the Company may issue to holders of the 2024 Convertible Notes, this beneficial ownership limitation limits the number of shares a holder may beneficially own at any one time.
 Consequently, the number of shares the holder may beneficially own in compliance with the beneficial ownership limitation may increase over time as the number of outstanding shares of common stock increases over time.
-In addition, the holder may sell some or all of the shares it receives under the Series B/B-1 Preferred Stock, permitting it to acquire additional shares in compliance with the beneficial ownership limitation.
+In addition, the holder may sell some or all of the shares it receives under the 2024 Convertible Notes, permitting it to acquire additional shares in compliance with the beneficial ownership limitation.
 The Company is not seeking stockholder approval to lift such ownership limitation.
 Because of the beneficial ownership limitation, Nasdaq Listing Rule 5635(b), which requires stockholder approval prior to the issuance of securities when the issuance or potential issuance will result in a change of control of the Company, is not implicated.
 Generally, Nasdaq considers a change of control to have occurred when, as a result of an issuance, an investor would own, or have the right to acquire, 20% or more of the Company's outstanding shares of common stock and such ownership is the largest ownership position.